 Landed property oftentimes offers amazing value on a price per square meter basis; there is also the extra advantage of greater control over the land and the building.
 Comparatively condos due to their communal nature, can severely restrict refurbishments, renovations, general privacy and control.

 On the other hand, condos offer the most straightforward and liquid property type, offering foreign buyers a hassle-free acquisition with a simple “exit strategy”.
 Due to the essential support services offered by condo building management (I.e. Security, key holding services and maintenance), they tend to be attractive turnkey rental investments.
 The ease and flexibility offered by condos make it an appealing choice for many overseas buyers!

 *Fresh Property is a full-scope Property Agency specializing in Central Bangkok condos and homes.
-If you are looking to buy, you are welcome to browse our wide selection of properties or alternatively contact us on firstname.lastname@example.org.
+If you are looking to buy, you are welcome to browse our wide selection of resale condos, new projects or alternatively contact us on email@example.com.